jdkloe/pybufr-ecmwf/README.md

 The plan is to include an interface to this new library as well in this python module, with identical high level python interface, so you don't need to adapt your scripts.
-However, the lower level python routines may change significantly, to enable this.
+However, to enable this the lower level python routines may change significantly.

 Also please note that this new ecCodes library implements its own python API which is significantly different from the interface implemented by the pybufr_ecmwf module.